kchatlosh/digiethicsDRI/beyond.md

 Why use or produce open source tools?
 Or [creative commons](https://creativecommons.org/) materials?

 Have you considered issues of digital accessibility for differently abled and language-speaking individuals?
 *For the latter group, beware of Google translate...*

 Some sources to check out:

 * Scott Dexter’s book, [Decoding Liberation: The Promise of Free and Open Source Software](http://www.sci.brooklyn.cuny.edu/~bcfoss/DL/)
 * [Dr. Joshua Miele’s](http://www.ski.org/users/joshua-miele) work on digital accessibility - see a review of his GC talk by Nanyamkah Mars [here](http://dh.prattsils.org/blog/resources/event-reviews/digital-accessibility-and-the-making-of-a-meta-maker-movement-a-talk-by-dr-joshua-miele-hosted-by-gc-digital-initiatives-at-the-graduate-center-cuny-on-thursday-october-20-2016/)
-* Gideon Lewis-Kraus, [“The Great AI Awakening”](https://www.nytimes.com/2016/12/14/magazine/the-great-ai-awakening.html) on Google Translate

 ## Pause.